alanbato/alanbato.github.io/_posts/2018-06-21-ortools-workshop.md

     for cell in row:
         print(cell.Value(), end=' ')
     print('\n')
-# Subsequent calls to NextSolution() will generate new solutions...ad infinitum!
+# Subsequent calls to NextSolution() will generate new solutions
+# ...ad infinitum!
 # (Not really infinite, just a lot of them)
 {% endhighlight %}

 And the solution to the third problem deserves a blog post on its own, so you'll have to wait for that one.
 But with the code presented here and some thinking you can solve it on your own!

 Happy days!